zaimabdullah/laravel-social-media-website/NOTE_ME.md

 In 'View.vue', use the showNotification variable + settimeout of 3 seconds to auto remove the notifications of success in change cover img.
 Use the same as showNotification we make in 'View.vue'.

+#### Make Git Commit
 Commit all updated files into git with comment "Implement uploading cover image on user".

 - Update folder name that store cover img + delete old cover img when add other Update folder from avatars/ to user-{user-id}.
 Add code of delete inside 'ProfileController.php' in function updateImage().

+#### Make Git Commit
 Commit all updated files into git with comment "Delete previous cover image on update".

+### Update, Save Avatar
+- Add heroicon + button cancel, submit + click handler function Use the heroicon + btn use in cover image into avatar + update icon and code.
+Update the name of click handler function receive into ...Avatar... .
+Add the new function below.
+Remove all text between button and heroicon in this avatar part.

+- Add storing code of avatar
+Inside 'ProfileController.php', copy+paste the if statement of cover image and change to avatar.
+Adjust the code for 'success' notification inside updateImage() and index() of 'ProfileController.php'.
+Use the 'success' inside 'View.vue' for displaying the success notification in script defineProp and template.

+- Retrive & use the saved avatar image
+Inside UserResource.php, in function toArray() use this "avatar_url" => Storage::url($this->avatar_path), ...

+#### Make Git Commit
+Commit all updated files into git with comment "Implement uploading avatar image on user".